 The municipality of Butler shut down every place of gathering out of fear of spreading the deadly disease.
 Prior to the shutdown, upwards of 250 pupils were missing school everyday due to the outbreak.
 Even into the holiday season, health officials were still warning people to stay away from large crowds to keep the disease contained.

-The area of the Wooden Cross Cemetery is currently owned by Armstrong Cement and Supply Company, and it is now a Butler County Historical Site.
-After the original wooden cross deteriorated and fell apart, the Saxonburg District Women’s Club elected to put a white cement cross burial marker into place.
-The club also put a historical marker in place in 2002.
-It reads,
+Today the area of the Wooden Cross Cemetery is owned by Armstrong Cement and Supply Company, and it is now registered as a Butler County Historical Site.
+After the original wooden cross deteriorated and fell apart, in 2002 the Saxonburg District Women’s Club elected to put a white cement cross burial marker and historical marker at the site.